 Over the period of record, Mirror Lake has stayed within the circumneutral (6.5-7.5) to slightly alkaline (>7.5) range (Figure 12a).
-There is no long-term trend in pH present in Mirror Lake, but pH appeared to increase from 2003 to 2012.
+This is the first year that a significant long-term increase in pH was detected in the data.
 Data from the National Atmospheric Deposition Monitoring Program in Huntington Forest (central Adirondacks) reveals that the primary indices of acid deposition, pH, and the acid anions sulfate and nitrate, are all exhibiting significant reductions over the past 35 years.
 Likewise, recent research from 74 lakes in Northeast (60% in the Adirondacks) illustrate that several acid indicators such as sulfate concentration and ANC are exhibiting significant recovery (Strock et al 2014).
 Thus, it is reasonable to expect acid reduction in Mirror Lake.